aguiarjv/dotfiles/dotfiles/README.md

 Here I'll be saving and updating my personal dotfiles, used on my Linux configurations.<br />
 On each file should be a description of its use.

-### Aliases file
+## Aliases file

-The 'aliases' file contains some configuration that should be added to your '.zshrc' file.
-This file has the shortcuts that I use.
+The 'aliases' file contains some shortcuts that I use.
+This file was moved to the [zsh folder](https://github.com/aguiarjv/Linux-Configs/tree/main/zsh-config)